Dp and other minimalities: Discretely valued fields

 \begin{Thm} Suppose $\sK$ is dp-minimal, $X$ is a $\sK$-definable subset of $X$, and $a \in K$.
 Then there is $k$ such that $B(a,k) \cap X = B(a,k) \cap Y$ where $Y$ is a finite union of sets of the form $a + b P_n$ for some $b \in K$ and $n$. \end{Thm}

-It is an easy consequence of Theorem~\ref{thm:discrete-val} that a dp-minimal expansion of $\Q_p$ is $\Q_p$-minimal.
 Furthermore if $L$ is a dp-minimal field then the valued field $L((t))$ of Laurent series is dp-minimal~\cite{Johnson}.
-So Theorem~\ref{thm:discrete-val} applies to dp-minimal expansions of $\mathbb{C}((t)), \R((t))$, and $\Q_p((t))$.
-We first gather some basic lemmas.
+In particular Theorem~\ref{thm:discrete-val} applies to dp-minimal expansions of $\K((t))$ for $\K$ a characteristic zero local field.
+We gather some basic lemmas.

+\begin{Fact} Suppose $\sK$ is dp-minimal and $X$ is a $\sK$-definable subset of $K$.
+Then $X$ is the union of a definable open set and a finite set.
+Furthermore the closure of $X$ in $K$ is the union of $X$ together with a finite set. \end{Fact}

+The first claim of Fact~\ref{fact:dp-field} is \cite[Corollary 4.7]{JSW}.
+The second claim is an easy consequence of the first.

 \begin{Fact} Let $(M,+)$ be a non-singular abelian group.
 Then any finite index subgroup of $(M,+)$ is a finite union of cosets of $nM$ for some $n$. \end{Fact}